This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Jars – You can buy dedicated sprouting jars or use mason jars.
 Sprouting jars typically come with a mesh lid to make it easy to rinse and drain the seeds.

-- Sprouting jar lids – Sprouting lids are available in garden centers, health food stores, or online.
-They usually cost just a few dollars and are made from plastic or metal.
-Some are for standard jars, others for wide-mouth jars.
+- Sprouting jar lids – Sprouting lids are widely available and cost just a few dollars.
+They’re made from plastic or metal and some are for standard jars, while others fit wide-mouthed jars.

 - Cheesecloth – Cheesecloth or another loosely woven fabric can be cut into small pieces and secured around the top of a jar with a rubber band, twine, or string.
-It can be re-used, just be sure to wash and dry it between each batch of sprouts.
+It can be re-used, but must be washed and dried between each batch of sprouts.

 Equipment for growing pea shoots

-You also don’t need to shell out a lot of money to grow pea shoots and likely have items lying around your home or garden shed that you can use – seeding trays, potting mix, and so on.
+You also don’t need to shell out a lot of money to grow pea shoots and likely already have items that you can use.

-- Containers – You can use any shallow container that offers drainage, but I like using 10 by 20 by 3 inch seeding trays.
-They’re an efficient use of space and fit perfectly under my grow lights.
-Plus, each one gives me about 7 to 10 days worth of yummy pea shoots.
-You can also use plastic or clay pots, recycled salad containers, or just about any type of container that holds a bit of soil.
+- Containers – You can use any shallow container, but my go-to is a 1020 seeding tray.
+They’re 10 by 20 by 3 inches and are an efficient use of space, fitting perfectly under grow lights.
+You can also use plastic pots, old salad containers, or any type of container that holds soil.
 Just be sure the container you use has drainage holes.

 - Growing medium – I use a high-quality soil-less potting mix or compost to grow pea shoots.

-- Watering can or mister – The growing medium needs to be kept evenly moist as the shoots grow.
-Initially, I use a hand mister to spritz the trays every day or so.
-Once the seeds have sprouted, I use a watering can with a rose that provides a soft flow of water that doesn’t dislodge the seeds or flatten the young plants.
+- Watering can or mister – The growing medium needs to be kept evenly damp as the shoots grow.
+Initially, I use a hand mister, but once the seeds sprout, I switch to a watering can with a rose.
+This provides a soft flow of water and won’t dislodge the seeds or flatten the young plants.

-- Optional items for growing pea shoots – Other items you may wish to use include clear domes or plastic wrap to hold soil moisture when the seeds are germinating, labels if you’re growing different varieties of pea shoots, scissors for harvesting, and an oscillating fan to provide air circulation in a basement or other closed off room.
+- Optional items for growing pea shoots – Other items you may wish to use include clear domes or plastic wrap to hold soil moisture when the seeds are germinating, labels if you’re growing different varieties of pea shoots, scissors for harvesting, and an oscillating fan to boost air flow.

 Growing pea sprouts in six simple steps

-I always have a couple of jars of sprouts sitting in the corner of my kitchen counter.
-Favorites include alfalfa, arugula, mustard, and pea sprouts.
-They take just a few days to sprout and we love to sprinkle them on sandwiches, scrambled eggs, salads, stir-fries, pasta, and a million other dishes.
-Here are step by step growing instructions for pea sprouts:
+I always have jars of sprouts sitting in the corner of my kitchen counter for a non-stop supply of delicious sprouts.
+My favorites include alfalfa, arugula, and mustard, as well as pea sprouts.
+They take just a few days to grow and I love to sprinkle them on sandwiches, scrambled eggs, salads, stir-fries, and other dishes.
+Here are step-by-step growing instructions for pea sprouts:

 - Measure the seed.
 I add four tablespoons of pea seeds to a large wide-mouth jar.
-It may not look like much but trust me, the seeds swell up as they absorb water and soon fill the jar.
+It may not look like much but the seeds swell up as they absorb water and sprout to fill the jar.

-- Soak the seeds for six to eight hours or overnight in clean water.
-Once the soaking time is up, drain well.
+- Soak the seeds for six to eight hours or overnight in clean water and then drain well.

-- Rinse the soaked seeds thoroughly with clean water.
-Drain.
-Cover the top of the jar with a sprouting lid, cheesecloth, or another mesh material.
-Or, add the seeds to a sprouting tray if using.
+- Rinse the soaked seeds thoroughly with clean water and then drain.
+Cover the top of the jar with a sprouting lid or cheesecloth, or add the seeds to a sprouting tray if using.

-- Place the jar or seed sprouter out of direct sunlight.
+- Place the jar or seed sprouter out of direct sunlight, but in a spot that’s convenient for frequent rinsing.

 - The sprouts are ready to eat when you see the little white roots emerge.
 This takes about two to three days.